mangotreedev/bamboosticks/.github/pull_request_template.md

 ## Description :speak_no_evil:
 [PLEASE REPLACE]
 Describe the motivation and context for the pull request, explain your why!
 Please also include a summary of the change and which issue is fixed.
 List any dependencies that are required for this change.
+Finally, tell us at a high level what the change achieves.
 [PLEASE REPLACE]

 ## Commands to run :running: